 The implied tax subsidy rate, developed by the OECD, is one way to measure the extent of expenditure-based R&D tax relief across countries.
 This implied tax subsidy rate measures the extent of the preferential treatment of R&D in a given tax system.
 The more generous the tax provisions for R&D, the higher the implied subsidy rates for R&D. An implied subsidy rate of zero means R&D does not receive preferential tax treatment.

-The implied tax subsidy rates for large profitable firms vary significantly among countries that grant notable relief, ranging from 0.06 in Turkey to 0.55 in Slovakia.
-Portugal and France provide the second and third most generous relief after Slovakia, with implied tax subsidy rates of 0.39 and 0.37, respectively.
+The implied tax subsidy rates for large profitable firms vary significantly among countries that grant notable relief, ranging from 0.01 in Finland to 0.39 in Portugal.
+France and Poland provide the second most generous relief after Portugal, with an implied tax subsidy rate of 0.36.

-Of the countries that grant notable relief, Turkey (0.06), Croatia (0.07), and Denmark (0.07) are the least generous.
-The implied tax subsidy rates of Bulgaria, Cyprus, Estonia, Finland, Latvia, Luxembourg, Malta, and Switzerland do not show any significant expenditure-based R&D tax relief.
+Of the countries that grant notable relief, Finland (0.01), Turkey (0.06), Croatia (0.07), and Denmark (0.07) are the least generous.
+The implied tax subsidy rates of Bulgaria, Cyprus, Estonia, Latvia, Luxembourg, Malta, and Switzerland do not show any significant expenditure-based R&D tax relief.

 The OECD also provides implied tax subsidy rates for loss-making firms and for small and medium-sized enterprises (SMEs).
 Most countries covered in today’s map provide the same expenditure-based R&D tax relief to large firms and SMEs.
 Only France (in the case of loss-making firms), Iceland, the Netherlands, and the United Kingdom are relatively more generous to SMEs than to large firms.
-Croatia offers slightly higher relief to large firms than to SMEs.
+Croatia and Hungary (in the case of loss-making firms) offer slightly higher relief to large firms than to SMEs.

 Some countries’ R&D tax incentives include refunds and carryover provisions, changing the implied tax subsidy rates for loss-making firms relative to profitable firms.
 This has resulted in lower average implied tax subsidy rates for loss-making firms relative to profitable firms, both for SMEs and large firms.